Gmugra/net.cactusthorn.helidonmp/README.md

 # net.cactusthorn.helidonmp

-The simple Test application done with [Helidon MP 4.x](https://helidon.io/docs/v4/mp/introduction)
+The simple Demo application done with [Helidon MP 4.x](https://helidon.io/docs/v4/mp/introduction)
-It's based on Helidon MP's "Pokemon" demo app, but expanded to make the demo more realistic.
+It's based on Helidon MP's "Pokemon" demo app, but the original demo has been expanded to make it more "realistic".
-(however all requests are 100% same)
+(however REST API are 100% same)

 ## Differences from the original demo application